 These AAD groups can be used to target different policies to a specific group of devices.
 Latest post – Validate Azure AD Dynamic Group Rules | Intune.

 So this is very important in the world of modern management of devices using Microsoft Intune.
 If you are an SCCM admin, the AAD dynamic group is similar to creating a dynamic collection using WQL query rules.
-AAD groups don’t have that granularity in creating dynamic query rules if you compare it with WQL query rules.
+AAD groups don’t have that granularity in creating dynamic query rules if you compare them with WQL query rules.

 However, the new Azure portal has many options to create dynamic query rules.
 The video tutorial will help you get more inside of AAD Dynamic groups.